SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 #### Planned

 ##### Breaking change: Use of Linux cgroup v2
-From release 2024, microservices must use a Linux cgroup v2 aware application runtime.
+As announced with [release 10.17](/release-10-17-0/announcements-10-17-0), from release 2024, microservices must use a Linux cgroup v2 aware application runtime.
 When executing microservices which are not compatible with cgroup v2 on Cumulocity IoT in a version higher than 10.18 it might happen that the information provided by the application runtime concerning available CPU and memory is not correct.
 This might lead to incorrect memory and thread allocation in the microservice container process.

 cgroup is a Linux kernel feature to organize processes hierarchically and distribute system resources along the hierarchy in a controlled and configurable manner.
 Every process in the system belongs to one and only one cgroup.
 In Cumulocity IoT cgroups are used to enforce container resource limits.
 Starting with Cumulocity IoT release 2024, it will be necessary for all microservices to be compatible with Linux cgroup v2.
 This updated version brings significant improvements and enhanced functionality for resource management and isolation, ensuring better performance and scalability of your applications.
 Linux cgroup v2 was released with kernel version 4.5 in March 2016.